Prag8855/aab/content/guides/moving-to-berlin.md

 ### Find a place to live

 It's *really* hard to find an apartment in Berlin.
-Rent a temporary furnished apartment, then move to Berlin and look for something better.
+It can take months.
+Rent a temporary furnished apartment, then move to Berlin, then find something better.
 Temporary housing is expensive, but it might be your only option.

 **[How to find an apartment ➞](/guides/find-a-flat-in-berlin)**

 Before you [move in](/guides/moving-in), you must pay the first month's rent, and 1/3 of the deposit (*[[Kaution]]*).
 You pay the rent by [bank transfer](/glossary/SEPA-%C3%9Cberweisung).
-[Open a bank account](/guides/best-bank-germany), or use [Wise](/out/wise) to send money from another country.
+[Open a bank account](/guides/best-bank-germany) or use [Wise](/out/wise) to send money from another country.

 Be careful while looking for apartments.
 There are a lot of [housing scams](/guides/housing-scams).
 If you are not in Germany, use a platform with verified landlords like [Homelike](/out/homelike), [HousingAnywhere](/out/housinganywhere) or [Spotahome](/out/spotahome).
 They only pay the landlord after you [move in](/guides/moving-in).
 If the apartment is not as described, you get your money back.

 ### Get health insurance

-If you live in Germany, you must have [health insurance](/glossary/Krankenversicherung).
-You need health insurance to get a [residence permit](/glossary/Aufenthaltstitel).
+If you live in Germany, you need [health insurance](/glossary/Krankenversicherung).
+It's required when you apply for a [residence permit](/glossary/Aufenthaltstitel).

-Use my [health insurance calculator](/guides/german-health-insurance) to see your options.
-The best way to choose health insurance is to [talk to an insurance broker](/guides/german-health-insurance#insurance-brokers).
-Their help is free.
+Use my [health insurance calculator](/guides/german-health-insurance) to see your options, then [talk to an insurance broker](/guides/german-health-insurance#insurance-brokers).
+It's the best way to get health insurance.

 {% include '_blocks/healthInsuranceCalculator.html' %}